 Despite its rich aromas and flavours, Nebbiolos is light in colour.
-Given its complex structure, its colour deteriorates over time, meaning Nebiollo can be aged for a very long time.
-But make no mistake, an old Nebiollo is not watery.
+Given its complex structure, its colour deteriorates over time, meaning Nebbiolo can be aged for a very long time.
+But make no mistake, an old Nebbiolo is not watery.
 In fact, the older, the better.

 Also, Nebbiolo is widely known as the only base grape variety for the famous Barolo and Barbaresco.

 Unlike our recently featured friend, Sauvignon Blanc, Nebbiolo is not so easy to grow.
 With its origins from Piemont, Italy, dating back centuries, it is for good reason that the bulk of the world’s Nebbiolo still comes from Northern Italy.

 As a terroir-driven grape, Nebbiolo requires very specific clay and silt-based soil and prefers hillside locations — steep and south or south-west facing, to be exact.

 Nebbiolo also flowers early, ripens late (or doesn’t fully ripen at all) which gives it a long growing season — meaning more time for things to go wrong and challenging winemakers from season start to season end.
 It’s thin skin also leaves it at risk of hail damage or fungal disease.

 Rivaling Rose as one of the oldest wines in modern-day terms, there is evidence to suggest that Nebbiolo was being drunk in the 1200s.